tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 With a rule-based approach, the model deterministically draws conclusions from the text using the rules of the selected language.
 With NLTK, the word *sick* is negative based on rules that dictate that relationship.
 With a statistical approach, machine learning can be used to make decisions using the context of the text.
 SpaCy might notice that the word *sick* is used in a context that implies a positive relationship, for example *That steak was grilled to perfection!
 It was sick!*

 Additionally, NLTK was built with research and education in mind.
 It's a great resource for exploring your text data and conducting analyses, however all data is represented as strings which can make it more difficult to work with on a larger scale.
-SpaCy was built with production performance in mind and tends to be faster thank NLTK.
+SpaCy was built with production performance in mind and tends to be faster than NLTK.
 All data with SpaCy is represented as objects and more task based functionality is provided.

 </details>
 <details>